 Fellowship nominations and applications

-Applications will be solicited in February every year.
+Applications will be solicited in February every year, and if fellowships are available, again in July.
 Contact Tai Sing Lee (

 ) at Carnegie Mellon or Jon Johnson (

 ) at the University of Pittsburgh for more information.
-To apply to the program, fellowship applicants need to be nominated by a faculty mentor.
-Once nominated the applicant will need to send their faculty mentor a paragraph describing their intended research project, a description of their plan to complete the fellowship requirements, a copy of their transcript, and their resume.
+To apply to the program, fellowship applicants need to be nominated by a faculty mentor as follows:

 Course requirements and options